JayGitProfile/XG-Boost-Regressor/README.md

-#  Predict the calories burnt exercising using the XGBoost Regressor
+#  Predict the calories burnt exercising using the XGBoost Regressor Algorithm

 To run code: